isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Private Tuition and Enrichment**

-Private tuition and enrichment providers are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/PrivateTuitionEnrichment.pdf" target="_blank">document</a> [last updated on 29 Dec 20].
+Private tuition and enrichment providers are to comply to measures stipulated in this <a href="https://covid.gobusiness.gov.sg/guides/PrivateTuitionEnrichment.pdf" target="_blank">document</a> [last updated on 5 Apr 21].

 #### **Process Construction & Maintenance Sector**